-(a) "Overtime" means work performed by a full-time employee in excess or outside of his or her regularly scheduled hours of work.

-- (b) "Straight-time rate" means the hourly rate of remuneration. - (c) "Time and one-half" means one and one-half times the straight-time rate. - (d) "Double-time" means twice the straight-time rate.
+- (a) "Overtime" means work performed by a full-time employee in excess or outside of their regularly scheduled hours of work. - (b) "Straight-time rate" means the hourly rate of remuneration. - (c) "Time and one-half" means one and one-half times the straight-time rate. - (d) "Double-time" means twice the straight-time rate.